joshbegley/nyt-latest/README.md

 `Federal prosecutors sought information about the former president’s role in the efforts to overturn the election as the inquiry accelerates.`\
 https://nytimes.com/2022/07/26/us/politics/trump-jan-6-justice-department.html?searchResultPosition=4

-**Strong Quake Hits Northern Philippines**\
+**Strong Quake Hits Northern Philippines, Killing at Least One**\
-`The 7.0 magnitude quake on Luzon island caused some structures to collapse, officials said.
-There were no immediate reports of casualties.`\
+`The 7.0 magnitude quake on Luzon island shook buildings on Wednesday and caused some structures to collapse.`\
 https://nytimes.com/2022/07/26/world/asia/philippines-earthquake.html?searchResultPosition=5

 **Parents of Sandy Hook Victim at Alex Jones Trial Seek $150 Million in Damages**\